-The other band was The Beatles.
+The other band were The Beatles.

 We more or less had ten years of good times, and that was the thing in those days: we were always together as a group.
 We were always together.
 We were friends and we never ever had arguments or things like that, we were all always friends and still are, right up until now.
 And then two of us passed away [Alan Blakley died in 1996; Dave Munden died in 2020], sadly.
 But yes, in those days, everything was so exciting, every day was a different thing happening.
-And we were going different places, we travelled an awful lot to different countries.
+And we were going to different places, we travelled an awful lot to different countries.
 We were always travelling and playing, always.
 And life was very exciting.
 I wish I could go back there, I wish I could go back, it was a fantastic time.
 There was always something exciting happening.
 Always, every single day.
-Every single day there was a phone call: “Come on into London today!
+Every single day there was a phone call: “Come on to London today!
 Come to France tomorrow!”
 We were going to such and such, and every single day something different was happening.

 Sounds like a nice life.

 It was, it was.
 I’m a lucky boy.
 I really am.

 What was your dream job when you were a kid?

 I was never a kid.
 I was always an old man.